 Start-Up Visa Business Plans

-If you are an entrepreneur with an innovative business idea, Canada’s start-up visa program is an effective pathway for securing a work permit, and eventually PR (permanent residency).
+If you are a foreign entrepreneur with an innovative business idea, Canada’s Start-Up Visa program is an effective pathway for securing a work permit, and eventually PR (permanent residency).
 The United States comparison is the E2 Visa; an immigration pathway that provides prospective immigrants temporary US residence in exchange for investment in a US-based business.

 Start-Up Visa for Canadian Immigration